EricSchles/book_tools/intro.md

 Rather than working at the word level checking for similarity, ngrams are typically used for checking similarity at the document level.
 Another document similarity level
 ##Chapter 3 - Data Visualization

+So far we've seen how to process data and make use of statistics/machine learning to automate analysis and get stuff done.
+Unfortunately for most non-technical folks working in government and non-profit land, this is really not useful.
+There are a few reasons behind this:

+1. You're going to leave - The government and/or non-profit don't pay very well and eventually you'll need to actually make a living, paying down student debt, raising a family, covering medical expenses, going to the dentist and a whole other laundry list of things you won't be able to afford.
+Everyone knows you are leaving, because you won't be the first technologist who's ever tried to make a difference and you won't be the last.
+But sadly, they really can't afford you and never will be able to.

+2. They don't actually understand what you've built - very, very few non-profits or government folks understand or embrace technology.
+Which is the reason you can have such a large impact.
+But it also means they don't really understand what you are doing, why you are doing it or how you are doing it.
+So you need to do a lot of hand holding throughout the process

+For these reasons, building clean, pretty interfaces is almost twice as important as actually making sure the technology works.
+This is because adoption of technology is very, very low in the government/ non-profit space.
+If they don't understand what you've made intuitively (aka without really understanding) they won't use it.
+No matter how much money the organization as a whole paid for the software, service or technology.

+So we are going to talk about design estetic, work flow, and a few other things.

+###Design

+Website built for the social justice space need to be as simple as possible.
+You can do a max of three things per page, but really you should only do 1 thing.
+And each tool should never really do more than 1 to two types of tasks.
+It's also important to understand, that no matter how useful a tool or set of tools might be, there is a finite amount of brain space for actually using tools, no matter how much easier the next thing might make someones life.
+So, you need to make sure that whatever you build is as useful as possible, even if it's technically very boring.

+In fact, the tool that has had the highest adoption rate since I started working in government is the PDF to CSV tool I touched on in chapter one.
+All the machine learning stuff was put into production, but it took 2 years to find the right client - a national organization of folks who came from fortune 500 companies, to understand and make use of those analyses.
+So, the point, keep it simple, otherwise no one will use it.

+So how should design of websites like this look?
+I don't know.
+And neither does anyone else.
+There are certain rules I've picked up, but in all honesty, you'll need to do an agile iterative design, before you have any idea about what you are going to build or how it's going to look.
+If you can add bootstrap, great!
+But don't do it until after you've iterated on your design with all the members of your team.

+So how do you do agile in the government or non-profit space?

+1. Find a person who is excited about technology - this is going to be your alpha tester.
+He or she will be your companion on the journey to creating something useful.
+For me, this was a young woman named Rachel.
+Over the past year we've worked together extremely closely.
+It hasn't always been fun, but its almost always been productive.
+The way our interactions typically work is, I get a requirement from my boss or I pitch an idea.
+I explain the idea to Rachel, she gets way too excited and thinks I'll finish it tomorrow, and then I get to work.
+Typically later that day I'll have a prototype with a basic flask app and a button.
+The button will give her the output from the task and she'll give feedback about the look of the output, the interface and the workflow.
+I'll take her notes and iterate on the design.
+Usually we'll do this three to five times.

+2. Show someone else - Usually by this point, a week or two later, I'll have something that other people will understand and be able to use.
+Typically all the design work has already happened with Rachel, since she knows the rest of the team very well.
+However, making sure the workflow is intuitive to other folks is important, because it gets their buy in.
+Its important to get as much of the teams buy-in as possible.
+This ensures that more people will adopt the tool.
+Because remember, just because you build, it doesn't mean they'll use it.
+Even if its what they asked for.

+3.

+2.